V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kiyila / lubila : pit to trap game

-– (ki)yimbu : poison / something not edible, poisonous or dangerous to health
+– (ki)yimbu : poison / something not edible, something poisonous or dangerous to health

 – (ki)yimpa : disobedience